aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 ## About CloudFormation templates
 When using a MarketPlace AMI such as [Rocky Linux](https://aws.amazon.com/marketplace/seller-profile?id=01538adc-2664-49d5-b926-3381dffce12d), [AlmaLinux](https://aws.amazon.com/marketplace/seller-profile?id=529d1014-352c-4bed-8b63-6120e4bd3342), [CentOS](https://aws.amazon.com/marketplace/seller-profile?id=045847c6-6990-4bdb-b490-0b159744e3a4) or [Kali Linux](https://aws.amazon.com/marketplace/seller-profile?id=3fd16b5c-a3f6-43b5-b254-0a6ae8f6a350), subscribe before using.

-If you specify a different instance type, do verify its availablity.
+If you specify a different instance type, do [verify its availablity](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/instance-discovery.html).
 Refer to [Why am I receiving the error "Your requested instance type is not supported in your requested Availability Zone" when launching an EC2 instance?](https://repost.aws/knowledge-center/ec2-instance-type-not-supported-az-error).
+Marketplace AMIs may only support specific [instance types](https://docs.aws.amazon.com/marketplace/latest/userguide/ami-single-ami-products.html#single-ami-adding-instance-types), visit the correspnding Marketplace page to view available options.

+For templates that offers both x86_64 and arm64 options, ensure that the instance type you specify matches your selected processor architecture.

 ## Deployment via CloudFormation console